connollydean/Markdwon-Tutorial/Preparation.md

 First and foremost, please make sure you have successfully BACKED UP YOUR DATA!

 Second, its important to note that this process can take many hours which is why I recommend giving yourself a good two days to complete this installation.
-If everything goes smoothly this process should only take two or three hours but you should go ahead and assume you'll be without a working computer for a while.
+If everything goes smoothly this process should only take two or three hours but just to be safe you should go ahead and assume you'll be without a working computer for a while.

 Third, following this guide is best used for educational purposes as it is not safe to assume you'll be left with a perfectly reliable system.
 Future Mac updates are likely to break your dual-booting capabilities which can usually be easily fixed but this may not work for you if you're heavily reliant on your alternative OS's.